FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 Also, we got to witness a romantic sunset proposal here.
 She said ''Yes!'' 😊

 Our hotel, this time around, was very simple with no gym or indoor swimming pool.
-So, it was an ice-cream and movie night for the kids.
+So, it was an ice-cream and a movie night for the kids.
 Obviously, they had no objections!

 Day 3 – Monday, October 14